 I have this lasting memory of growing up in a home with Dad in his chair and Mom in the kitchen.
-What became special to me was simply seeing them smile.
-With each other.
+What became special to me was simply seeing them smile — with each other.

-For some reason I was happy if they were happy, and the scene I savor is the two of them dancing.
+For some reason, I was happy if they were happy, and the scene I savor is the two of them dancing.

-They were in sync, a toe-tapping, hip-swirling, dancing machine.
-It was like the Jitterbug but Mom and Dad made their own moves.
+They were in sync — a toe-tapping, hip-swirling, dancing machine.
+It was like the jitterbug but, Mom and Dad made their own moves.
 Mom was smiling.
 Dad was smiling.
 The music was smiling.
-And I knew the cue, the song that would make it happen — Glenn Miller's "In the Mood."
+And I knew the cue — the song that would make it happen: Glenn Miller's "In the Mood."

 I was a teen.
 My only experience had been square dancing in grade school.
 It was scary being told to grab your partner — which was a girl!
-But ... a few years later it was a girl who pulled me to one of those high school dances where the girls ask the guys.
+But a few years later, it was a girl who pulled me to one of those high school dances where the girls ask the guys.

 I couldn't fill my dad's shoes, but I eventually found my steps.
 I soon discovered everyone finds their own patterns.
-Mary Oliver spells it out nicely in this poem:
+Mary Oliver spells it out nicely in her poem, "Three Things to Remember":

 As long as you're dancing, you can break the rules.